The Drying after the Dying

 15 By this point, God was getting impatient, so he commanded Noah, 16 ‘Come out of the ark, you idiot!
 17 And bring your family and all of the animals too.
 They’ve got a lot of breeding to do to repopulate the Earth, and I’m going to watch every minute of it!’

 18 So Noah and his family finally came out of the ark, 19 followed by all of the animals.

-Then Noah made a massive heap of dead animals that reached almost to the Heavens, dowsed it in kerosene, and tossed on a match.
+Then Noah piled the dead animals into a massive heap, which reached almost to the Heavens, dowsed it in kerosene, and tossed on a match.
 There was a blinding flash as a pillar of flames engulfed the heap.
 Noah’s face was blackened, and his beard and eyebrows were singed.

 21 The Lord smelled the sweet aroma and said in his heart, ‘Damn, I love me some barbecue!’